 A computer built by you, for you.

-Now that you decided to build a machine for yourself you need to ask yourself some questions:
+Now that you decided to build your own PC, you need to ask yourself some questions:

 • What do I want this machine to do?
 (Media Center, Desktop, Server, Etc.)

 • What is my total budget?
 Do you want to spend $500 or $2500?